Skip to Content

 Telepathy, telekinesis and transhumanism are some of the concepts Kaku discusses, whether they could happen and what the implications are if they do.
 All of this sounds incredible, but it could be a possibility given technological advances.

-This is what is so fascinating about The Future of The Mind.
+This is what is so fascinating about The Future of the Mind.
 Kaku takes concepts that are straight out of science fiction and helps you understand how they might one day become reality.

 Physics of the Future